 Q: Is renting a car without a credit card possible?
 All I have is debit.

 A: Is it possible?
-Yes.
-Is it easy to do?
-Definitely not!
+However, it’s not nearly as simple as when using a credit card.
 Here’s what you need to know if you plan on attempting it…

 Why don’t car rental companies accept debit cards?

 You would think that as long as they are getting paid, they wouldn’t care the method used, right?
 Well unfortunately they take a different mindset.
 It basically comes down to managing their risk of not getting paid if unforeseen things happen while the car is in your possession.

 According to Thrifty’s website “Renting a car to someone with no credit card is risky for rental car companies.
 Not having a credit card is a red flag that you may be a credit risk.”